low-earth-orbit/react-course-2024/notes.md

 Code that doesn't return JSX component can't be in its own component.

 Functions named starting with `use` are treated as hooks.

+## Section 17: Forms and input validation

+Input validation

+- on keystroke
+- on lost focus
+- on from submission